-Between the Local Plan process and planning applications being submitted, there are eight key stages shown when civic societies can develop, contribute to, monitor and lead essential evidence gathering work to support better decision-making in local councils.
+Between the Local Plan process and planning applications being submitted, there are ten key stages shown when civic societies can develop, contribute to, monitor and lead essential evidence gathering work to support better decision-making in local councils.
+If civic societies want to influence the growth strategy, they must engage earlier in the process.